surajsureshkumar/Fetch-TakeHome-Assessment/README.md

 This will load the Docker image and start the Spring Boot application on http://localhost:8080
 ```
+And then lets go to postman for testing the endpoints
 ---

 ### 📬 For postman testing